Letter to the Duke of Norfolk: Anti-Catholic statements of Gladstone

-In the view of Gladstone and other opponents of Pastor aeternus who wished to make its dogmatic definitions ridiculous by construing them in the most extreme sense possible, Rome had "repudiated ... ancient history" because historical study demonstrated that papal infallibility was an innovation which had not been known or practised in the early Church, and that some popes had erred; Rome had "refurbished and paraded anew every rusty tool she was fondly thought to have disused" because a variety of medieval papal bulls asserting ecclesiastical authority over civil rulers, including the papal power of deposing kings, were taken to be ex cathedra acts which the Council had defined to be infallible, and therefore newly binding upon Catholic belief; and Rome had "repudiated modern thought" by denying a Catholic the "moral and mental freedom" to judge for himself about a matter the pope had defined, as well as by enshrining the pope as a monarch superior to all civil governments and with a preemptive claim on the allegiance of Christians.
+In the view of Gladstone and other opponents of Pastor aeternus who wished to make its dogmatic definitions ridiculous by construing them in the most extreme sense possible, Rome had "repudiated ... ancient history" because historical study demonstrated that papal infallibility was an innovation which had not been known or practised in the early Church, and that some popes had erred; Rome had "refurbished and paraded anew every rusty tool she was fondly thought to have disused" because a variety of medieval papal bulls asserting ecclesiastical authority over civil rulers, including the papal power of deposing kings, were taken to be ex cathedra acts which the council had defined to be infallible, and therefore newly binding upon Catholic belief; and Rome had "repudiated modern thought" by denying a Catholic the "moral and mental freedom" to judge for himself about a matter the pope had defined, as well as by enshrining the pope as a monarch superior to all civil governments and with a preemptive claim on the allegiance of Christians.

 Gladstone's attack upon Pastor aeternus created a sensation, and in November, he attempted to vindicate these much-quoted statements in a tract titled The Vatican Decrees in Their Bearing on Civil Allegiance.
 The pamphlet sold 150,000 copies by the end of 1874.

 Catholic reaction

 In the book, Newman comments on the injustice of Prime Minister William Ewart Gladstone's claim that Catholics have "no mental freedom".
 Newman states that Catholics "do not deserve his injurious reproach that we are captives and slaves of the Pope".

 The book is formally addressed to the Duke of Norfolk, whose family was among the most prominent recusants after the Protestant Reformation.

-Catechism of the Catholic Church quotes the book in paragraph 1778.
+The Catechism of the Catholic Church quotes the book in paragraph 1778.